-2.13 Kings Bay/Croydon
+2.13 Kings Bay/ Croydon

-This Planning Proposal includes most of the Inner West Council portion of the Kings Bay/Croydon precinct (including core precinct and frame area).
+This Planning Proposal includes most of the Inner West Council portion of the Kings Bay/ Croydon precinct (including core precinct and frame area).
 This is to provide new residential and employment opportunities close to the proposed Kings Bay/ Croydon (Five Dock) Metro Station which will be approximately 800m from this part of the precinct.

 Specific sites to the east of the precinct were investigated but excluded from this Planning Proposal because they are already built up to their maximum potential.
-Additionally, existing employment zoned sites along West Street have been excluded.
+Additionally, existing employment zoned sites along West St have been excluded.

-This Planning Proposal has the capacity to deliver 416 new homes with 790 new residents and 566 new jobs in Kings Bay/ Croydon precinct (shown in purple in Figure 6).
+This Planning Proposal has the capacity to deliver 416 new homes with 790 new residents and 566 new jobs in Kings Bay/ Croydon precinct (shown in green below).

-Figure 6 - Map showing PRCUTS Kings Bay/Croydon precinct (in red), the Stage 1 Implementation area (in purple) and proposed heritage changes (in orange)
+Figure 6 - Map showing PRCUTS Kings Bay/ Croydon Precinct (in red) and the specific area included in this Planning Proposal (in green)